NishchayAnand/software-engineering/DevOps/AWS/Interview Questions.md

 ---

+Q. What is **Amazon Cognito**?

+User authentication and Authorization

+---

 Q. What is **Amazon CloudWatch**?

 **Amazon CloudWatch** is a **monitoring and observability service** that can provide insights into the performance, operational health, and resource utilisation of your systems in real time.